chrizcut/Kanboard/README.md

 1. Create a .env file in the backend folder.

-2. Create a MongoDB collection and fill in the .env file with the necessary information.
+2. Fill in the .env file with the necessary information (the MongoDB URI can be obtained after a cluster is created on their website):

 MONGODB_URI=